 \end{definition}

-\begin{remark} We are interested in the Atiyah class of a vector bundle (and the higher \emph{standard} and \emph{exponential} Atiyah classes, defined later) because its trace is `equivalent', in some sense that we make precise below, to the Chern classes. \begin{itemize} \item \cite[Proposition~4.3.10]{Huybrechts2005} shows us that the the trace of the Atiyah class gives the same class in cohomology as the curvature of the Chern connection, which, combined with \cite[Example~4.4.8~i)]{Huybrechts2005}, tells us that the standard Atiyah classes and the Chern classes are the same, up to a constant.
-There are some more general comments about this equivalence on \cite[p.~200]{Huybrechts2005}, just below Example~4.4.11. \item \cite[Exercise~4.4.11]{Huybrechts2005} tells us that the Chern characters (or exponential Chern classes) are given (up to a constant) by the traces of the exponential Atiyah classes. \item The traces of the Atiyah classes satisfy an axiomatisation of Chern classes that guarantees uniqueness, \emph{when $X$ is compact}.
+\begin{remark} We are interested in the Atiyah class, as well as the higher \emph{standard} and \emph{exponential} Atiyah classes, (which we define later), of a vector bundle because their trace is ``equivalent'', in some sense that we make precise below, to the Chern classes. \begin{itemize} \item \cite[Proposition~4.3.10]{Huybrechts2005} shows us that the the trace of the Atiyah class gives the same class in cohomology as the curvature of the Chern connection; combined with \cite[Example~4.4.8~i)]{Huybrechts2005}, this tells us that the standard Atiyah classes and the Chern classes are the same, up to a constant.
+There are some more general comments about this equivalence in \cite[p.~200]{Huybrechts2005}, just below Example~4.4.11. \item \cite[Exercise~4.4.11]{Huybrechts2005} tells us that the Chern characters (or exponential Chern classes) are given (up to a constant) by the traces of the exponential Atiyah classes. \item The traces of the Atiyah classes satisfy an axiomatisation of Chern classes that, \emph{in the case where $X$ is compact}, guarantees uniqueness.
 This is explained in \cref{subsection:the-compact-case}. \end{itemize}

 Note that the treatment of the Atiyah class in \cite{Huybrechts2005} is somehow reverse to that found here: it starts there with the Atiyah class as a Čech cocycle and \emph{then} shows that it is equivalent to some splitting of the Atiyah exact sequence. \end{remark}